gomorpheus/morpheus-docs/release_notes/current.rst

   - ARM Spec Templates support Local, Repository and URL Sources.
   - Spec Templates: /provisioning/library/resource-specs"

+Azure: ARM Templates: Custom naming of parameters for display Currently, the key in an Azure ARM template is used as the display name.
+See https://bertram.d.pr/13G6gf.
+Now, a user can specify 'fieldLabel' under the 'metadata' block for a parameter and that will be picked up and displayed as the label when provisioning.

+Azure: CSP and EA price sync
+  Azure EA (enterprise agreement) and CSP (Cloud Solution Provider) pricing support added.
+   - ACCOUNT TYPE field added to Azure Cloud settings, with Standard, EA and CSP options.† The Account Type selection determines what prices are synced to |morpheus|.
+Standard is Default and the same prices synced in earlier versions.
+   - To change an Azure Cloud Account Type from Standard to either CSP or EA pricing, in ``Infrastructure -> Clouds``, edit the target Azure Cloud.
+In the Details section, select Standard, CSP, or EA from the ACCOUNT TYPE dropdown.
+Select SAVE CHANGES.
+A new cloud sync will be triggered and the specified Account Type pricing will sync.
+       .. note:: CSP and EA pricing sync is only available for Azure EA (Enterprise Agreement) and CSP (Cloud Solution Provider) subscriptions.

 Azure: Virtual Networks filtered
   Parent Virtual Networks are no longer listed in Instance, App, Blueprint, Host, Reconfigure, Clone and Network Group Wizards, allowing clearer selection of appropriate Subnet(s).
   - Previously Virtual Networks would be displayed along with Subnets.
 If a Virtual Network was selection, |morpheus| would round-robin select a subnet in the vnet.
   - Use ``Network Groups`` to place appropriate subnets in a Network Group for round robin provisioning options.

+Backups: (GB, 7 DAY TOTAL) added to SIZE OF BACKUPS widget.
+  Title for "Size of backups" on /backups summary updated to make it clearer the values in the widget reflect the last 7 days and are in GB.

 Backups: Tenant Backups Visibility added to Master Tenant Sub-Tenants Backups are now visible in the Master Tenant for Backups in Clouds owned by the Master Tenant and either shared Publicly or Private and assigned to a Sub-Tenant.

   - Tenant field added to Backup List ( /backups/list) and Backup Details ( /backups/show/{id}) pages.

-Backups: (GB, 7 DAY TOTAL) added to SIZE OF BACKUPS widget.
-  Title for "Size of backups" on /backups summary updated to make it clearer the values in the widget reflect the last 7 days and are in GB.

-Currencies: Brazil, Chile currencies added

-Convert To Managed: Instance Type list filtered by Role Permissions The Instance Types available to a user to select from during the Convert to Managed action are now filtered by the users Instance Type Access Role permissions.

-Clusters: Create Cluster: Review Tab Enhancements
-  The Review Tab in the Create Cluster wizard has been update with:
-     - Added:
-        VOLUME DETAILS, NETWORK DETAILS, SERVICE PLAN, POD CIDR, and LAYOUT
-     - Removed:
-        GROUP
+Clouds: Security & Firewall configuration updates
+   - Host Firewall and Local Firewall combined into Local Firewall
+     - Enabling this will control ip table rules on Managed VM's and Hosts via Security Groups in Clouds without native Security Groups
+   - Local Firewall and Cloud Native options removed from Security Server Options
+     - Cloud Native security groups cannot be disabled so they are no longer a configuration option
+     - Local Firewall is now controlled by Local Firewall setting instead of Security Server Setting
+   - Security Server setting is for Security Service Integrations such as ACI

 Clouds: Type and Status filters added
   In the Clouds List page /infrastructure/clouds, Clouds can now be filtered by status (All/Enabled/Disabled) and/or by Cloud Type